horvathi94/seqmeta/README.md

 There are two modes to run the application: *development* and *production*.
 The *production* environment is recommended for use.
 This runs the Flask application with uWSGI server, which enhances performance, but does not give feedback in case of any errors.
 The *development* environment is recommended for debugging and developing.
 In this mode the Flask application is run directly with `python3` command.
-This is not ideal for production but gives feedback for error handling.
+This is not ideal for production but gives a better feedback for error handling.